kuhn-ruess/cmdbsyncer/README.md

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

+## ™️ Trademarks

+Checkmk, Netbox, Ansible, i-doit, Jira, ServiceNow, VMware, PRTG, JDisc, Cisco DNA, BMC Remedy and all other product names mentioned in this project are trademarks or registered trademarks of their respective owners.
+They are used here solely to describe which systems CMDBsyncer can exchange data with.

+CMDBsyncer is an independent project and is not affiliated with, endorsed by, or sponsored by any of these vendors.
+No vendor logo is bundled with this software — the module icons in `application/static/vendor/` are neutral in-house marks.

 ## 🆘 Support